Never Give a Sucker an Even Break: Production

 Fields' preferred title for the film was The Great Man, which also had been his original title for The Bank Dick, but this title again was rejected by Universal.
 When the title was changed, Fields was afraid that "Never Give a Sucker an Even Break" would not fit on theater marquees, and it would be abbreviated to "W. C. Fields - Sucker".

 Fields' first version of the script was only 12 pages long; Universal told him to expand it, which Fields' did, to 96 pages.
 This was still not enough, so Fields hired screenwriters John T. Neville and Prescott Chaplin to expand it.
 This version came in at 156 pages.
-This was the version of the script that was rejected in April, 1941 by the Hays Office because it was "filled with vulgar and suggestive scenes and dialogue" and had "innumerable jocular references to drinking and liquor," the producer was referred to as a "pansy", and the Fields character ogled women's breasts and legs.
+This was the version of the script that was rejected in April, 1941 by the Hays Office because it was "filled with vulgar and suggestive scenes and dialogue" and had "innumerable jocular references to drinking and liquor", the producer was referred to as a "pansy", and the Fields character ogled women's breasts and legs.
 The censors also objected to "all dialogue and showing of bananas and pineapples", which they felt was "a play upon an obscene story."
 A revised script was approved two months later.
 The studio hired a number of writers to continue work on the script, none of them credited, but Fields hated their version, calling it "the worst script I ever read."
 He was inclined to "throw it in their faces", but director Eddie Cline told him not to—he would shoot Fields's own script, and the studio wouldn't know the difference, which was the case.

-Fields did sneak in one scene that got around The Breen Office's edict that a "raspberry sound" could not be made onscreen.

-Fields used a fruit peddler with a squeaky wheel on his cart.
+Fields did sneak in a gag that got around The Breen Office's edict that a "raspberry sound" could not be made onscreen; the scene featured a fruit peddler crying "Raspberries!" as a leaky tire on his cart spurted jets of air that resembled the forbidden sound.